owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 display properties by the uuid or email/username

 * Good, because we can fully rely on the external identity management system
-* Bad, because we need write access to provision guest accounts
+* Bad, because we need write access to provision guest accounts (very few customers are willing to provide that)

 ### External identity management system is read only and provides an interface to query users (e.g. Coporate Active Directy)

 IdP sends sub & iss and mail or username claims, Identity Management System provides APIs (e.g.
 LDAP, SCIM, REST ...) to lookup additional user information.
-All services use the CS3 API to look up the account for the given email or username, where CS3 then uses a backend that relies on the APIs provided by the IdM```
+All services use the CS3 API to look up the account for the given email or username, where CS3 then uses a backend that relies on the APIs provided by the IdM.

 * Good, because we can rely on the external identity management
+* Good, because ocis services only need to know about the CS3 user provider API, which acts as an abstraction layer for different identitiy management systems
+* Good, because there is only an single source of truth (the external IdM) and we don't need to implement a synchronization mechanism to maintain an internal user database (we will likely need some form of caching though, see below)
 * Bad, because the identity managment needs to provide a stable, persistent, non-reassignable user identifier for an account, e.g. `owncloudUUID` or `ms-DS-ConsistencyGuid`
 * Bad, because we need to implment tools that can change the account id when it did change anyway